Cora Cross: Ava Hartman

 In September 2012, Kilkelly reported that Tanya would discover Cora has been keeping a secret from her for years.
 Tanya discovers that Cora once had a daughter by the name of Ava, after coming across a birth certificate by accident.
 Tanya questions Cora, but she remains secretive and refuses to talk to her daughter.
 Cora later opens up to Tanya and tells that her daughter was called Ava, but that she died shortly after birth.
 It was later announced that Ava would be introduced to the show and that actress Claire Perkins had been cast in the role.
 Mitchell said that Cora was "forced to give up Ava" adding "The baby's father was black and he left Cora before he knew she was pregnant.
 She was 18 and unmarried, and at that time, having a baby in her situation was a social stigma.
 She was made to feel enormous shame by her parents, who forced her to give the baby up for adoption."
 On the subject of Cora keeping the secret for a significant amount of time, Mitchell also said that it's down to guilt and wanting things to be kept safe and uncomplicated.
 Mitchell added "It's going to be mayhem.
 The implications will be huge.
 The family will want answers, and I'm sure we won't be seeing the back of Ava."

 Departure and return

 Mitchell took a break from the show in April 2015 and returned on a recurring basis for five months from July to December 2015.
 It was reported that she would make a full return after a year, however the character did not return by the end of 2016.
 In March 2017, it was announced she would be returning, which she did on 18 and 19 May, and again on 23 June.
 She returned again on 10 August.

+Mitchell reprised her role as Cora once again by making an unannounced return to the show on 16 March 2026.